 Carol Dweck shared this very insightful scenario in her research on the Mindset approach, “Visualize as vividly as you can—that you are a young adult having a really bad day: One day, you go to a class that is really important to you and that you like a lot.
 The professor returns the midterm papers to the class.
 You got a C+.
 You’re feeling so much down in energy & very disappointed.”

 What would you think?
 How would you feel?
 What would you do?

 Fixed Mindset Approach

-When she asked people with the fixed mindset, this is what they said: “I’d feel like a reject.”
+When she asked people with a fixed mindset, this is what they said: “I’d feel like a reject.”
 “I’m a total failure.”
 “I’m an idiot.”
 “I’m a loser.”
 “I’d feel worthless and dumb—everyone’s better than me.”
 “I’m slime.”
 In other words, they’d see what happened as a direct measure of their competence and worth.

 This is what they’d think about their lives: “My life is pitiful.”
 “I have no life.”
 “Somebody upstairs doesn’t like me.”
 “The world is out to get me.”
 “Someone is out to destroy me.”
 “Nobody loves me, everybody hates me.”
 “Life is unfair and all efforts are useless.”
 “Life stinks.
 I’m stupid.
 Nothing good ever happens to me.”
 “I’m the most unlucky person on this earth.”
 “I am broke.”
 “My financial life will remain poor only.”
 “Debt is now a permanent part of my life.”

 She further shared, Excuse me, was there death and destruction, or just a grade and a bad phone call?
 Are these just people with low self-esteem and who do not want to improve?
 No. When they aren’t coping with failure, they feel just as worthy and optimistic—and bright and attractive—as people with a growth mindset.